Poux-Be/DS_chal_2_app/README.md

-# first_streamlit_app
+# D&A Challenge - 2
-Streamlit app for a Snowflake course
+Streamlit app for a D&A challenge